Fosters Cosmetology College

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Fosters Cosmetology College are Chief executives & legislators, Financial managers, Lawyers, & judges, magistrates, & other judicial workers, Industrial production managers, and Police officers
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Fosters Cosmetology College are Chief executives & legislators, Lawyers, & judges, magistrates, & other judicial workers, Lodging managers, Construction managers, and Operations research analysts

-The most specialized majors at Fosters Cosmetology College are Personal & Culinary Services (9 degrees awarded).
+The most specialized majors at Fosters Cosmetology College are Personal & Culinary Services (12 degrees awarded) (as of 2024).

 View Data